Brutus (magazine)

-Brutus (ブルータス) is a Japanese men's magazine focusing on pop culture, lifestyles, and culture by Magazine House with the name being licensed from King Features Syndicate.
+Brutus is a Japanese men's magazine published by Magazine House, focusing on pop culture and lifestyle.
+The name is licensed from King Features Syndicate.

 History

-Brutus was started in 1980.
-The first issue of the magazine appeared in May 1980.
+Brutus launched in May 1980, conceived by Magazine House as a companion to its existing men's title Popeye.
+Where Popeye had been founded four years earlier around admiration for West Coast American culture, Brutus was conceived as its older brother, oriented toward a longing for life in New York.
 The magazine's logo was designed by art director Seiichi Horiuchi, who also designed the logos for sister publications Popeye, an an, and Olive.
-The logo directly references Popeye's nemesis Brutus from E. C. Segar's King Features comic, with letterforms terminating in broken lines that resemble the character's spiked beard.
+The logo directly references Brutus, the antagonist in E. C. Segar's Popeye comic strip; each letterform ends in jagged strokes that resemble the character's beard.

-In 1998, a design and architecture-focused special edition called Casa Brutus was launched, which became a standalone monthly publication in 2000.
+In 1998, a design- and architecture-focused special edition called Casa Brutus was launched and became a standalone monthly publication in 2000.

 Publication

-The publisher is Tokyo-based company Magazine House.
-The magazine was published monthly and biweekly.
-It is now published on a bimonthly basis.
-It has sister publications, an an, Popeye, Casa Brutus, and Olive.
+Brutus is published by Tokyo-based Magazine House.
+The magazine was initially published monthly, then biweekly, and is now semimonthly.
+Sister publications include an an, Popeye, Casa Brutus, and Olive.

+Because themes vary issue to issue, most Japanese readers buy individual copies rather than subscribing, with each edition drawing a different audience.
+In November and December 2025, the magazine published its first English-language editions.